franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 for Component Consumers to change the default look of the components to fit their brand or their business.

-Lets inspect different strategies of providing Theming and Customization hooks.
+Let's inspect different strategies of providing Theming and Customization hooks.

 ### Regular CSS Class Names